 The field of AIE has witnessed substantial advances, propelled by contributions from the multiagent systems and the wider AI community.
-Section 3 highlights the importance of the theoretical background to incentive engineering, and can capture elements such as uncertainty, economical decision making and real user autonomy.Integrating theoretical incentive engineering with AI techniques enables the abstraction of a citizen's utility or quality function3 in scenarios where direct observation is impractical.
-This proves particularly beneficial in dynamic pricing applications, like charging strategies for electric vehicles [2], online market-places [46], and ride-sharing platforms [96], where the convexity of the utility function may be unknown, and analytical solutions are computationally challenging.
+Section 3 highlights the importance of the theoretical background to incentive engineering, and can capture elements such as uncertainty, economical decision making and real user autonomy.Integrating theoretical incentive engineering with AI techniques enables the abstraction of a citizen's utility or quality function in scenarios where direct observation is impractical.
+This proves particularly beneficial in dynamic pricing applications, like charging strategies for electric vehicles [2], online marketplaces [46], and ride-sharing platforms [96], where the convexity of the utility function may be unknown, and analytical solutions are computationally challenging.

 These techniques are essential due to the dynamic nature and uncertainty inherent in this problem.
-In the context of ride-sharing, dynamicity arises from temporal changes (variations in demand and resource availability throughout the day), spatial variability (resource availability and demand likelihood), traffic conditions, and user preferences.
-These multiple sources of dynamicity make analytical solutions infeasible or computationally challenging to achieve.
-Multiagent learning techniques such as multiagent RL can be used to equip multiagent systems with distributed intelligence that can capture the required understanding and navigate a practical scenario to achieve acceptable outcomes for all stakeholders [50].
+In the context of ride-sharing, dynamicity arises from temporal changes (variations in demand and resource availability throughout the day), spatial variability

-3We define these functions as ones which capture stakeholders' preferences and priorities, reflecting the inherent trade-offs and considerations in the decision-making process.
+&lt;sup>3We define these functions as ones which capture stakeholders' preferences and priorities, reflecting the inherent trade-offs and considerations in the decision-making process.
 Preferences may encompass a range of factors, such as monetary gains, user satisfaction, system efficiency, or other relevant metrics.